CUBRID/cubrid-manual/en/env.rst

 *   **CUBRID_DATABASES**: The environment variable that designates the location of the **databases.txt** file.
 The CUBRID system stores the absolute path of database volumes in the **$CUBRID_DATABASES/databases.txt** file.
 See :ref:`databases-txt-file`.

 *   **CUBRID_MSG_LANG**: The environment variable that specifies usage messages and error messages in CUBRID.
 The initial value upon start is not defined.
 If it is not defined, it follows the configured locale when :ref:`creating-database`.

-If character set is omitted after **en_US**, ISO-8859-1(.iso88591) will be specified by default.
 For more information, see :ref:`language-setting`.

 .. note::